Aaron Rodgers’ Family Feud: Source Reveals Aaron Is Trying To Prevent It From Getting Worse

 When Aaron Rodgers’ brother Jordan was on The Bachelorette, there was a lot of talk about the feud between these two.
 When it was time to meet the family, Aaron was not around at all, and it was revealed that Jordan and Aaron don’t get along.
 Aaron actually played in Dallas this weekend for the Green Bay Packers when they played against the Dallas Cowboys.
-Jordan lives in Dallas, but wasn’t there at all.
-Now People is sharing that a source revealed that Aaron Rodgers is doing everything he can to keep this feud from getting worse.
+Jordan lives in Dallas, but he wasn’t there at all.
+Now, People is sharing that a source revealed that Aaron Rodgers is doing everything he can to keep this feud from getting worse.

 Green Bay Packers star Aaron Rodgers' father confirms the family hasn't spoken to the NFL QB for a couple years. https://t.co/idNUyQjyzS pic.twitter.com/1AvEfy5WWO